openhab/org.openhab.binding.zwave/README.md

 The binding supports periodic polling.
 This has two purposes - firstly to ensure that a device is still responding, and secondly to update the bindings representation of the state of the device.
 Where possible *associations* should be used to update the device state - this will keep network traffic to a minimum, which will improve the network latency, and it will be faster since *associations* send updates to the controller immediately where polling will always be noticeably slower.

+If a device fails to respond to a poll, then it will be marked as DEAD and shown as offline.
+For battery devices, if they do no provide a wakeup within a period of twice the wakeup period, then they will also be considered dead and taken offline.

 Keep the polling at a slow rate unless your device doesn't support *associations*.

 ### Binding Maintenance Functions

 The binding provides a number of facilities for maintaining the network.

 #### Mesh Heal